akhanaton/polkadot-k8s-operator/README.md

 ## How To Run

 Deploy to your favorite kubernetes cloud provided cluster (even minikube) a Custom Controller and a Polkadot Custom Resource.
-The Controller will create and supervise all the necessary resource needed to run a Polkadot (Rust) Client.
+The Controller will create and supervise all the necessary resources needed to run a Polkadot Client configuration.

 0. Configure your kubectl to work with your desired Kubernetes cluster (e.g. Azure: az aks get-credentials --resource-group myResourceGroup --name myAKSCluster)